-Mat Collins writes on the SOTS facebook page-
+Mat Collins wrote on the SOTS facebook page on 29 June, 2016-

 For those interested in that sort of thing, it was 100 years ago today (29th June 1916) that the first proper planning meeting for SOTS was held.
 Nine scholars met in the rooms of R.H.
 Kennett at Queen’s College, Cambridge, and resolved to move ahead with the proposed “British Society for Old Testament Studies” and to hold an inaugural meeting in London (at King’s College) at the start of January 1917.

 According to the minutes, those in attendance were: Rev. Prof. W. Emery Barnes, Rev. Principal W.H.
 Bennett, Rev. Principal W.E.
 Blomfield, Stanley A. Cook Esqr., Dr. G. Buchanan Gray, Rev. Canon R.H.
 Kennett, Prof. A.S.
 Peake, Rev. T.H.
 Robinson, and Rev. Principal John Skinner.

 Happy 103rd Anniversary, SOTS.
 Fantastic beginnings for the best learned society in the world.